Table of Contents

 Pablo Gabatto, Business Operations Manager at Ample Foods

-Merchants of all sizes can easily connect their online store to ShipBob’s technology and leverage subscription ecommerce apps or utilize the Developer API to have ShipBob fulfill subscription orders automatically and reliably.
+Merchants of all sizes can easily connect their online store to ShipBob’s technology and leverage subscription ecommerce apps or utilise the Developer API to have ShipBob fulfil subscription orders automatically and reliably.

 Oded Harth, CEO & Co-Founder of MDacne

 To see if ShipBob is the right fit for your business, fill out this form.

 Here are top answers to questions about subscription commerce.

 The subscription model in ecommerce refers to online businesses taking recurring payments for products that ship at regular intervals, or for access to particular products in general.

 Do customers prefer subscriptions?

 Yes, and convenience is one of the main reasons.
 In a 2020 global survey of 8,000 consumers,Paysafe found that 53% of respondents consider subscriptions a more convenient payment method for goods or services than what they ordinarily use.

 Why do subscription models work?